keita-sa/pytest-conftest-fixture/README.md

 ✅　How to write conftest.py

-✅　Parameterization
+✅　Parametrization

-- Parameterization of test functions
+- Parametrization of test functions

-- Parameterization of fixture
+- Parametrization of fixture